The Righteousness of the Kingdom

 Peace with God

 To take shelter with the Most High, to release yourselves from the world is difficult.
 It is a wrench.
-To be selfless and to seek only peace with God with submission and love, to release the cares of this life and the responsibilities thereof is difficult.
+To be selfless and to seek only peace with God in submission and love, to release the cares of this life and the responsibilities thereof is difficult.
 It is very difficult to entrust your responsibilities, your life to Him.
 Yet it is the only sane decision you can take in this broken world.

 The Psalmist says: